susodapop/htpydantic/README.md

 This repository is here as a demonstration of a pattern.
 For my usage, inheriting from the default `BaseModel` is more than sufficient.
-But if you already customize your models then you should copy this code into your repository and swap out `BaseModel` hohwever you like.
+But if you already customize your models then you should copy this code into your repository and swap out `BaseModel` however you like.

 ## Usage